rtCamp/rtWidgets/README.md

 * **Donate Link:** https://rtcamp.com/donate/

-This plugin is a bunch of custom widgets, it install custom widgts in one activation.
-Provided option page for activate and deactivate widgets.
+This plugin is assortment of custom widgets.
+On activating this, we can install multiple custom widgets at once.
+For our convenience, it also provides us an option to activate or deactivate the widgets.

-This plugin contain following custom widgets,
+Below is the list of custom widgets, which this plugin contains:

 1. rtw: Categories
 2. rtw: Comments with Gravatar